telest0/jenkins/README.md

-This is a repositary for testing building proccess of docker images in Jenkins
+This is a repository for testing building proccess of docker images in Jenkins